top of page

 3. Summarizing the benefits before asking for commitment

-4. Proposing a clear commitment
+4. Proposing a clear and specific commitment to a next step

 Conclusion